kdoore/CS2335-Gitbook/spawn_prefab_gameobjects.md

         if (OnDied != null)  //someone is listening (spawner) { //initailize the event, call the constructor OnDied.Invoke(); // notify the spawner
-        }
+            OnDied.RemoveAllListeners(); //unregister the spawner, so the event-connection is removed }

         Destroy (gameObject);
         //Remove all non - persisent(ie created from script) listeners from the event.
-        OnDied.RemoveAllListeners(); //unregister the spawner, so the event-connection is removed
-                                    //and this guy can die in peace.

     }

 }